asntech/biasaway/docs/modules.rst

     biasaway w -f path/to/FASTA/file/my_fasta_file.fa

-It will output the generated sequences on stdout.
+It will output the generated sequences on stdout, keeping the local dinucleotide composition of the input sequences (k=2 for dinucleotide shuffling is used as default).
 If you wish to save the sequences in a specific file, you can type:

 .. code-block:: bash